ProbablyManuel/requiem/components/documentation/src/Races.md

     * Spells cost 30% less magicka at full magicka.
     * Ingesting Sleeping Tree Sap increases duration of potions and spells by 35%.
 * **Argonian Cuisine**: Fish ingredients are five times more nourishing.
-* **Active Power**: You consume half your stamina to restore 1 health.
-The amount of restored health equals the consumed stamina.
 * **Unperked Skills**:
     * You can sneak without perks.
     * You can create potions and poisons without perks.